Local Air Quality Management

 Recognising the importance of air quality, the Environmental Protection and Housing Team routinely assesses outdoor air quality in Rhondda Cynon Taf.
 Overtime, these assessments have targeted the most relevant air pollutants to the public: -

-• Nitrogen Dioxide [NO2] is a gas, usually undetectable in the very low levels often experienced in our environment.
+- Nitrogen Dioxide [NO2] is a gas, usually undetectable to humans in the very low levels often experienced in our environment.
 It is mostly associated with combustion, for instance industrial furnaces, domestic solid fuel or gas-fired heating and petrol and diesel powered road traffic.
 Its levels can sometimes be higher in dense urban areas as well as locations near busy or very congested roads.

 What Can You Do About Local Air Quality